microsoft/cardboard-circuits/README.md

 The modules assume that a 5V or 6V DC electrical power is available.
 3 AA batteries, 4 recheargable AA or any USB power brick works in that setting.

+#### USB power pack

+USB power packs are fairly inexpensive, easy to charge and have integrate protections (check the manual) which makes them a great choice to build circuits.
+In order to tap in the 5V power, you will need to cut open a USB cable and connect the ground/positive cables to binder clip connections.

+Some battery packs automatically shut down when no current is drawn, so this solution might not work for low current makes.
+In most cases, if a motor is involved, you won't face that problem!

+* Using a cable current, cut open a micro-USB cable.
+* Trim the red and black cables and cut out the rest of the cables.
+* Connect the cables using cable-binders connection.
+* Mark each connection with their polarity using a marker.
+Use the correct color, it helps!
+* Glue the battery to the cardboard to finish the module

+### ~ hint

+You can find USB recharing stations to recharge multiple battery packs at once.

+### ~

-#### AA Battery packs
+#### AA or AAA Battery packs

 When opening toys, we will often end up with a nice battery holder with two terminals.
 Because batteries may heat up a lot when shorted, a _reversible fuse_ should be added to the module.

-TODO

-#### USB power pack

-USB power packs are fairly inexpensive and easy to charge, which makes them a great choice to build circuits.
-In order to tap in the 5V power, you will need to cut open a USB cable and connect the ground/positive cables to binder clip connections.

-TODO

-#### What can go wrong?

 It is likely that the kids will create shorted circuits.
 A shorted battery may be damage, heat up or even explode.
-For those reasons, it is very important to add a _reversible fuse_ or use a power supply for short protection.
+**For those reasons, it is very important to add a _reversible fuse_ to any battery pack.**

+To create a fuse, you will need to find ``0.5A`` or ``1A`` ``Resettable Fuse Radial Lead PPTC Polyswitch``.
+When the circuit is shorted, the high current heats up the fuse which eventually trips.
+Let it cool down and your battery pack will be operational again.
+Because the fuse gets hot, it's important to add some heat shielding around it to avoid burns.

+#### More choices

+Lithium Polymer, Solar, wind, etc...
+There is a lot more options to store electrical power.

 ### Switch